 Important design considerations...

-The top of a second water bottle (with cap) is used as the nose cone to provide weight and strength so that the rocket (1) points downward on the way down, (2) lands on something not crushable allowing the rocket to be highly reusable, (3) has a higher center of mass for the fins to give good torque to prevent the thing from just flipping around everywhere, and (4) has a non-crushable place to hold when inserting cork.
+For the first design, the top of a second water bottle (with cap) is used as the nose cone to provide inertia, strength, and weight so that the rocket (1) points downward on the way down, (2) lands on something not crushable allowing the rocket to be highly reusable, (3) has a higher center of mass for the fins to give good torque to prevent the thing from just flipping around everywhere, (4) has a non-crushable place to hold when inserting cork, and (5) can cut through the air better.
 The streamlined shape prevents drag and prevents torque above the center of mass (which is what causes random flipping).
 If you are interested, here is an image I found showing the best nose cone designs to reduce drag.
 Wikipedia and many other sources have good information on this.
-Not shown in above image, wrapping the nose cone in tape provides a much more stable (and therefore higher) launch with less drag!
-Giving the tip the correct shape (see previous link) using cotton balls and tape allows for the highest launches!
+Wrapping the nose cone in tape provides a more stable (and therefore higher) flight with less drag!
+Giving the tip the correct shape (see previous link) using cotton balls (or perhaps heavier things) and tape allows for the highest flights!

 There should be at least 3 fins.
 Fins should be well below the center of mass so that the torque stabilizes (torque above the center of mass actually destabilizes).
 Fins should be low to provide good torque, but not too low else they interfere with the launch stand or get torn off by the water+air exhaust.
-I have seen a design that extends the rocket beneath the nozzle using the midsection of the other water bottle (from where the nose cone came from) as protection, but this adds weight, does not help aerodynamics (adds drag), and lowers the center of mass, so I do not recommend this.
-Fins should not be too heavy (else too bottom heavy to get good torque) or too large (else susceptible to wind, gravity, and drag).
-The fins shown in the image above are actually too large, especially in the areas near the middle of the rocket!
+I have seen a design that extends the rocket beneath the nozzle using the midsection of the other water bottle (from where the nose cone came from) as protection, though this adds weight, does not help aerodynamics (adds drag), and lowers the center of mass.
+Fins should not be too heavy (else the rocket is too bottom heavy to get good torque) or too large (else susceptible to wind, gravity, and drag).
 Fins are of most use when near the nozzle, where small fins do the trick.
 A sturdy material is needed else fins flap in all directions during flight.
 Card stock is not nearly sturdy enough.
-While being sturdy and cheap, thick corrugated cardboard may add too much drag preventing high launches.
+While being sturdy and cheap, thick corrugated cardboard may add too much drag preventing high flights.
 I'm not sure if it exists, but perhaps a sturdy yet easy-to-cut plastic sheet would be best?
 Obviously, carbon fiber would be the best design if cost were not a factor!
 Here is an image I found showing different options for fin designs.
-Having sturdy vertically-straight fins of the appropriate size and location can make a huge difference because a stable launch (one that does not flip around everywhere) allows all the energy to go into upward motion.
+Having sturdy vertically-straight fins of the appropriate size and location can make a huge difference because a stable flight (one that does not flip around everywhere) allows all the energy to go into upward motion and prevents drag.
 I once had a student build fins that spiraled a bit along the bottom of the rocket causing a very neat spinning rocket!
 This is a rocket with a similar idea.
-Perhaps the spinning stabilized the rocket for a nice straight launch much like how spinning stabilizes a frisbee.
+At the cost of extra drag and not being able to use a long launch rail, the spinning stabilized the rocket for a nice straight flight much like how spinning stabilizes a frisbee.
+You can test to see if your fins work by dropping your unfilled rocket in the upright position from a high over 10 meters.

 For maximum height, firmly insert the cork by twisting and pushing then pounding!
 This allows for maximum pressure before the cork pops off (you may need to moisten the cork to first insert it).
-Using corks inserted by hand is the weakest aspect of the above design as very high air pressure is not possible.
-By the way, achieving pressure over 100 psi can cause a water bottle to explode (not dangerous), which should not be a concern with the above design.
+Using corks inserted by hand is a weakness of the above design as very high air pressure is not possible.
+However, since achieving pressure over 150 psi can cause a water bottle to explode (dangerous!), a strong-enough person such as a large adult should not view this as a weakness in the design.
+From my experience making dry-ice bombs (dangerous and sometimes illegal!), you would likely notice warping of the plastic before detonation.

 The hole in the cork need not be very tiny because the total outward force on the needle from the internal pressure will never be large due to the small cross-sectional area of the needle.
 Even if the hole is not very snug, the cork will pop out long before the needle will.
 However, a huge hole will leak water, so don't go nuts.